edisonguo/ml_geoglam/technical.md

 We managed to achieve good results in computing fractional coverage using random forest for the Geoglam project.
 This proof of concept indicates feasibility of using machine learning methods for fractional coverage in addition to the traditional statistical methods.
 The random forest model here is never meant to be the ultimate model for fractional cover computation but provides a strong baseline to begin further research with.
 Possible future directions of exploration are as follows:

+1. This project is aimed at feasibility study of applying machine learning to Geoglam fractional covers.
+We used the NNLS outputs as the training targets because we do not have access to the field measurements as this time of writing.
+In future, it would be good to use the field measurements as te training targets and have a head-to-head comparison against the NNLS method in terms of accuracy and speed.

-1. The raw MODIS data only have 7 bands per pixel.
+2. The raw MODIS data only have 7 bands per pixel.
 The rest of the 84 dimensions are as a result of feature engineering to build non-linear features.
 It is worth trying to apply deep learning methods directly over the raw 7 bands.
 This will dramatically improve feature computing speed while may maintain good accuracy.

-2. The 84-d feature vector is computed for each pixel individually.
+3. The 84-d feature vector is computed for each pixel individually.
 But it is sensible that if the neighborhood of pixel has good coverage, the pixel in question should have good coverage too.
 Thus it is worth taking the neighborhood for each pixel into the account to compute the features.
 In this case, it is worth applying convolutional neural networks (CNN) to exploit the pixel neighborhood as well as hierarchical feature representations.